livekit/egress/README.md

 Currently, only [HTTP Live Streaming](https://datatracker.ietf.org/doc/html/rfc8216) compatible segments (using the MPEG TS file format) and manifests are supported.

-If one of `s3`, `azure`, or `gcp` is supplied with the config, each segment will be uploaded with an updated manifest as soon as it is generated.
+If one of `s3`, `azure`, or `gcp` is supplied with the config or request, each segment will be uploaded with an updated manifest as soon as it is generated.
 This allows playback of the exported media while the export is still ongoing.

 ### StartTrackCompositeEgress